Ms Jane Owusu (Red Class)

 Bed time story every night – we want your children to love stories and reading as much as we do and we have a huge book collection, so please do ask if you would like to borrow more!

-Praise for independence – in Reception we will nurture children’s independence in dressing, putting shoes on and choosing activities.
+Praise for independence – in Reception we will nurture children’s independence in dressing, putting shoes on, choosing activities and tidying up.
 You can support at home by encouraging them to get dressed and zip up coats independently every morning.

 Observing numbers … everywhere!
 Your front door, the bus, number plates, birthday’s.